AichaDigital/unblock/docs/MAKE_PUBLIC_CHECKLIST.md

-# Final Steps to Make Repository Public
+He movido # Final Steps to Make Repository Public

 This is a checklist for making Unblock a public open source project.
 Complete these steps before changing the repository visibility.